RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 --------------------------------------------------

 Turn on power supply, HAMlab will start automatically.
 Next time you can momentary press on the power button to turn it on/off.
-Make sure your computer is connected to same local area network as HAMlab On your computer start a WEB browser (Chrome recommended)
+Make sure your computer is connected to same local area network as HAMlab.
+On your computer start a WEB browser (Chrome recommended)

 !!!!!!!!!!!!inset image!!!!!!!!!!!